tomburger64/React-Scrimba-Course/meme-generator-fail/README.md

 # React + Vite

-POV: didn't read the instructions properly:
+POV: I didn't read the instructions properly:
 "Copying this project and making it without actually using the API just as the course intends for the following reasons:
 - can't use states yet, the course isn't there yet so idk how to manage an "empty" element
 - unsuccessfully tried to have a variable = to ' "" ' and then changing itself to the url called from the api